NeelBhatt/Docs-1/aspnet/aspnetcore/tutorials/web-api-help-pages-using-swagger.md

 In Visual Studio, press ^F5 to launch the app and navigate to `http://localhost:<random_port>/swagger/v1/swagger.json` to see the document generated that describes the endpoints.

+> [!NOTE]
-Note: Microsoft Edge, Google Chrome and Firefox display JSON documents natively.
+> Microsoft Edge, Google Chrome and Firefox display JSON documents natively.
 There are extensions for Chrome that will format the document for easier reading. *Example below reduced for brevity.*

 <!-- literal_block {"backrefs": [], "ids": [], "dupnames": [], "linenos": false, "names": [], "classes": [], "xml:space": "preserve", "language": "javascript", "highlight_args": {}} -->